AI Meditation Coach App: Safe Features to Look For

 How to use an AI meditation coach app safely

 Use an AI meditation coach app as a small practice aid, not as an authority over your inner life.
-Start with ordinary moments: before opening a laptop, on a bus seat, after work, or before bed.
+Start with ordinary, low-stakes moments: rinsing garden soil from your hands between clients, standing with a wet umbrella in the entryway, or taking one steady breath while a camping lantern glows nearby.

 - Set a simple intention.
 Choose “settle,” “focus,” “sleep wind-down,” or “take a pause,” not a medical goal.